On the dimension of the Fomin-Kirillov algebra and related algebras: toc 0 Introduction

 \subsection{Context}

 It is a recurrent theme in the literature to ask which groups admit a finite dimensional Nichols algebra.
 This question has been studied in particular for symmetric groups, alternating groups and dihedral groups \cite{symmetric,dihedral-irred,symmetric0,dihedral-red}.
 This paper can be seen in line with these works.
-Especially, a positive or negative solution of Conjecture~\ref{conj:inf_Bm-intro} would supplement the classification theorem \cite[Theorem~1.1]{symmetric} of finite dimensional Nichols algebras over symmetric groups.
-It should be noted that there exists a general theory which allows, among other things, to treat the question of dimensionality of a Nichols algebra whenever it is associated to a \emph{reducible} Yetter-Drinfeld module over a Hopf algebra with invertible antipode, see for example \cite{lyndon,heckenberger1,heckenberger2,heckenberger2',recent}.
+Especially, the positive solution of Theorem~\ref{thm:inf_Bm-intro} supplements the classification theorem \cite[Theorem~1.1]{symmetric} of finite dimensional Nichols algebras over symmetric groups.
+It should be noted that there exists a general theory which allows, among other things, to treat the question of dimensionality of a Nichols algebra whenever it is associated to a \emph{reducible} Yetter-Drinfeld module over a Hopf algebra with invertible antipode, see for example \cite{lyndon,heckenberger1,heckenberger2,heckenberger2',recent,heckenberger2020hopfbook}.
 This theory is based on combinatorics on Lyndon words over the alphabet given by an index set of the irreducible components of the underlying Yetter-Drinfeld module.
 However, whenever the underlying Yetter-Drinfeld module is \emph{irreducible}, the theory of Andruskiewitsch, Heckenberger, Schneider et~al.\ gives no information according to the author's understanding.
-Thus, it cannot be suitable to proof Conjecture~\ref{conj:inf_Bm-intro}.
+Thus, it cannot be suitable to proof Theorem~\ref{thm:inf_Bm-intro}.